cheshire-cat-ai/docs/mkdocs/plugins/hooks.md

 During execution the Cat emits a few events, for example when a user message arrives, or when a new document is uploaded to memory.
 You can `hook` these events to execute your own code and change behavior, memory and anything the Cat does.

-The [`Framework → Technical Diagrams`](../framework/flows/cat-bootstrap.md) section illustrates with a diagram where the hooks are called during the Cat's execution flow.
 Not all the hooks have been documented yet. ( [help needed! &#128568;](https://discord.com/channels/1092359754917089350/1092360068269359206){:target="_blank"} ).

 ## Available Hooks